 Broadcast storms are a major pain point for network administrators.
-Let’s talk a bit about what they are, what causes them, and what steps you can take to eliminate sources of broadcast storms within your client networks.
+Let’s talk a bit about what they are, what causes them, and what steps you can take to eliminate sources of broadcast storms on the networks you manage.

 What’s a broadcast packet?

 There are three types of packet: broadcast, multicast, and unicast.